Login or Create an Account

 High school students in grade 12 who demonstrate talent and ability in the theatre arts, but have a lack of resources to attend a four year university program.
 The student’s area of focus can be from any aspect of theatre from performance, to design, to writing, to stage management, and others.

-Applicants who can demonstrate need and talent, and passion for attending a university through an audition video or portfolio.
+Applicants who can demonstrate their need, talent, and passion for attending university through their application materials, including an introduction video, personal narrative, and work samples.
 Competitive applicants will show future promise, studying to make an impact as an important member of the theatre community.

 Where can I study?

-At an accredited private or public university or college in the United States.
+Scholarships are awarded to students attending an accredited private or public university in the United States.

 - The program will have a reputation for quality training at the institution